 An outbreak was declared in the Western Cape Province on the 20 February 2023 (epidemiological week 08, 2023) following detection of four laboratory-confirmed measles in the City of Cape Town (Figure 11).
-Since epidemiological week 40, 2022, a total of 13 measles cases have been reported from the Western Cape, with all of the cases coming from the City of Cape Town.
-Seven of these cases have been vaccinated, while the vaccination status of the remaining six is unknown (Table 3).
+Since epidemiological week 40, 2022, a total of 14 measles cases have been reported from the Western Cape, with 13 cases from the City of Cape Town and one case from Overberg.
+Seven of these cases have been vaccinated, while the vaccination status of the remaining seven is unknown (Table 3).

 Figure 11.
-The epidemiological curve of the number of laboratory-confirmed measles cases in districts of Western Cape Province from epidemiological week 40, 2022 to week 15, 2023 by specimen collection dates.
+The epidemiological curve of the number of laboratory-confirmed measles cases in districts of Western Cape Province from epidemiological week 40, 2022 to week 18, 2023 by specimen collection dates.